manu-p-1/PowerPlug/README.md

 ## Roadmap
 There are two planned releases - the latest being by **September 2021**:

-- 0.3.0 - Full release with a statistics cmdlets in its own library, comprehensive documentation in the code-base and PowerShell, robust cmdlets
+- 0.3.0 - Full release with a additional cmdlets in its own library, comprehensive documentation in the code-base and PowerShell, robust cmdlets
 - 0.4.0 - Ampere Wrappers

 ## State